Horror Vacui

 Designers should focus on a few key principles, including:

-Contrast and Legibility: These are vital for readability, especially for visually impaired users.
-Text and key elements must stand out against intricate backgrounds.
+• Contrast and legibility: They're vital things for readability—and that's especially so for visually impaired users.
+Text and key elements must really stand out against intricate backgrounds.

-● Hierarchy and Clarity: Despite the detail, include a clear hierarchy to guide users to important information or elements.
+• Hierarchy and clarity: Despite the detail, put a clear hierarchy in to guide users to important information or elements.

 Show Hide video transcript